KeppyMarbles/auto_dif/README.md

 ### Constructor

 Navigate to your Constructor installation, and place [csx3dif.exe](https://github.com/RandomityGuy/csx3dif/releases) in the root directory.
-Then place `autodif.cs` in the `plug-ins` folder.
+Then make sure you have [my Constructor plugins](https://github.com/KeppyMarbles/kepstructor).
+You technically only need `autodif.cs` but I recommend installing them all.

 Open Constructor and save or open a scene.
 Then click the `Auto DIF` plugin box (found in User tab), and set your desired interiors folder.